Boston University Terriers: Other varsity sports

-For most other sports, BU competes in the Patriot League.
+For most other sports, Boston University competes in the Patriot League.
 The men's basketball team earned post-season berths in the NCAA tournament or NIT four straight seasons between 2002 and 2005 and also in 2011.
 They are known to have a rivalry with the Albany Great Danes and the Vermont Catamounts.
 The program is notable for grooming big name college coaches such as Rick Pitino, Mike Jarvis, and Patrick Chambers.

-The Terriers also have a history of national success in men's and women's soccer, field hockey, and women's lacrosse.
+The Terriers also have a history of national success in men's and women's soccer, women's tennis, field hockey, and women's lacrosse.
 The men's and women's rowing teams compete in the EARC and EAWRC respectively, the oldest and most competitive conference in collegiate rowing.
+The women's tennis team has won the most conference titles of any varsity sport at Boston University, holding 28 conference titles across the America East and Patriot League Conferences.
 In 1991 and 1992 the women's rowing team won back-to-back national championships.
+From 1884 to 1997, the Terriers also had an American football team.